Lu-17/drug_development_b/README.md

   ![3](https://user-images.githubusercontent.com/83166836/130233175-9ffec29f-513b-496d-9545-9c52c51e30d8.png)

-  **Fig 2.** 3D structure of hit ligand 5280343 at target protein binding site
+  **Fig 1.** 3D structure of ligand at target protein binding site

- ## Visualization
+ ## Example of visualization in Discovery studio

   ![2](https://user-images.githubusercontent.com/83166836/130231438-1cc8c7da-2a6f-4ccd-ad33-71e174aa0234.png)

-  **Fig 3.** 3D structure of hit ligand 65064 and target protein complex
+  **Fig 2.** 3D structure ligand and target protein

   ![4](https://user-images.githubusercontent.com/83166836/130233210-3ab1f93b-98c4-4c4a-b699-ab3aba54f8ee.png)

-  **Fig 4.** 2D structure of hit ligand 65064 and target protein complex
+  **Fig 3.** 2D structure ligand and target protein

- ## Using Galaxy for protein (LRRK2) MD simulations
+ ## Using Galaxy for protein MD simulations
   Even though molecular docking gives a comprehensive insight about the non-covalent interactions between a small molecule ligand and the target receptor; it is still not enough to accurately validate the nature of binding between them.
 As it doesn't consider the cell's environment with the water molecules it includes in the cytosol and how it affects the local minimum binding free energy.
 For this reason molecular dynamics simulations are needed to accurately calculate the binding energies in the cellular environment using simplified molecular mechanics calculations by iterative application of Newton’s laws of motion.
 Multiple packages exist for performing MD simulations.
 One of the most popular visualization tools is the open-source GROMACS.

 When using the LRRK2 (PDB ID: 7LI3) protein in galaxy, the GROMACS tool gives an error message that details to: "This job was terminated because it used more memory than it was allocated." as shown in figure 5.
 We believe this is a limitation to using GROMACS from galaxy.